juho-creator/My-First-Program/README.md

 <br />

 ## Inception of the Project
-The idea for this project emerged when our physics teacher assessed one of our assignments using the RiverCrossingChallenge, a game that involves calculating high scores.
-While playing the game manually, I noticed that certain variables, such as River Width, Boat, and Current, remained constant, with only their values changing.

-This realization sparked a thought: What if I could input these variable values into my Ti-84 Calculator and effortlessly obtain the launch angle required to reach the precise location?
-This approach could significantly simplify the process.

-And so, the concept for this program was born.
+The project idea came about when our physics teacher used the RiverCrossingChallenge game to grade our assignments, and I noticed some unchanging variables in the game that could be used to calculate launch angles using my Ti-84 Calculator, making the process much simpler.
+This led to the creation of this program.

 <br />
 <br />